 It is very important that we constantly remind people that we are all responsible and have an important role to play in the protection of lions and other wildlife species that we love so much.

 We are the “community” and if we want to see lions in the wild, if we want our children and great grandchildren to see lions, then whether you live in the USA or in the UK or live alongside them in an African village, you have to be involved in their protection.

 This can be done in various ways including donating to conservation organisations, visiting wildlife areas and contributing through tourism as well as sharing constructive information about wildlife protection and how humans and wildlife coexist, so people can understand the complexity of protecting lions in human-dominated landscapes.

 6. What is it about lions in particular that makes you so passionate about conservation?

 Lions are just majestic, they are beautiful and are the king of the jungle.
 I am passionate about protecting lions because they play such a critical role in the protection of other wildlife, the vast habitats and entire landscapes.
 Lions play an important role in the ecosystem, they are keystone species and if we lose lions the entire ecosystem could collapse.

 7. How do you suggest we go about encouraging other young girls like yourself to become leaders in STEMM?
 What advice do you have for them?

 You should believe in yourself and the amazing talents and gifts you have.
-Step out and take the leadership roles in STEMM, there is a lot you can and are able to give than you imagine.
+Step out and take the leadership roles in STEMM, there is a lot you can and are able to give, much more than you imagine.
 There are young girls out there who need someone to inspire them and that person could be you.
-The worlds need and could do better with women leaders in the STEMM field.
+The world needs, and could do better, with women leaders in the STEMM field.